RanL703/neuracompute/README.md

-# LLM Inference Calculator - Mobile App
+# neuracompute an LLM Inference Calculator - Mobile App

 A beautiful, native mobile app for calculating hardware requirements for running Large Language Models (LLMs) locally.
 Built with React Native and Expo.